tensorflow/tensorflow/tensorflow/lite/g3doc/guide/build_rpi.md

 bazel build --config=elinux_armhf -c opt //tensorflow/lite:libtensorflowlite.so
 ```

-You can find a shared library library in:
+You can find a shared library in:
 `bazel-bin/tensorflow/lite/libtensorflowlite.so`.

 Currently, there is no straightforward way to extract all header files needed,